Reprocessing or not reprocessing: a comparison

 Recycling plutonium with MOX fuel saves the high cost of enrichment with uranium-235, which is required for uranium fuel.
 MOX fabrication calls for stringent radiation protection, but in chemical terms, simply involves mixing plutonium and natural uranium oxides.

-According to the CEA, continuing fuel reprocessing and recycling in present-day PWRs beyond 2010 would save 5% uranium and reduce by 12 to 15% the amount of plutonium to be managed.
+According to the french Atomic Energy Commission (CEA), continuing fuel reprocessing and recycling in present-day PWR beyond 2010 would save 5% uranium and reduce by 12 to 15% the amount of plutonium to be managed.
 The overall additional cost of reprocessing and recycling was only 1.3% per kWh for the consumer in 2001, in other words 0.2 euro cents.

 These comparisons do not take into account the improved environmental protection resulting from the vitrification of high-level waste.
 Neither do they consider the possibility of obtaining cleaner nuclear fuel that is more compatible with sustainable development, no doubt using a different reprocessing method.